mincrmatt12/MSign/stm/README.md

 ##### Getting data

 Continuous slots will periodically send the `SLOT_DATA` command from the ESP.
-Polled slots must send the `NEW_DATA` command from the STM, containing the slot ID to update as its payload.
+Polled slots MUST send the `NEW_DATA` command from the STM, containing the slot ID to update as its payload.

 The `SLOT_DATA` command's format is as follows.